boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Its a similar story on Bing.
 Even if it is losing money for Microsoft I doubt its losing money that quickly.
 While they have multiple machines which might solve the time issue, I doubt any company is going to let customers burn 10c to $1 per user action, unless charging $2 per action.

 So how do they do it?
 I only have theories as I have never worked on a commercial search engine but I suspect there is some sort of pre-ranking going on or caching of some query terms with ranking, and on top of that smaller set is the actual ranking which then includes your user data and whatever other signals they use in the secret sauce.
-This makes some sense really because while PageRank is apparently not the most important signal used today some form of it still is, and pagerank is very much a pre ranking algorithm.
+This makes some sense really because while PageRank is apparently not the most important signal used today some form of it still runs inside google, and pagerank is very much a pre ranking algorithm.

 I have a theory that some of the reason that Google's search isn't as good as it used to be is the above.
 I suspect so much pre ranking goes on that when your query comes along you just get a custom ranked version of what was already pre ranked.
 As such its less about your query now and more about those pre ranks.
 If true I don't think the problem is going to get better anytime soon as the web keeps growing exponentially making it almost impossible for a new player to enter the market with a new algorithm.
-Meanwhile Google has no real reason to adjust its algorithms since its making more money than it know whats to do.
+Meanwhile Google has no real reason to adjust its algorithms since its making more money than it know whats to do with.
 The only thing that might change this is if someone comes up with seriously clever and is able to index at a cheaper price.
 Which I guess is what Cuil did, but they didn't get the ranking done very well.

 So back to my problem trying out on my local machine a rank and sort for 1 million documents.
 Pre-ranking sounds resonable, but we aren't talking about hundreds of millions of ranks here.
 We just arent in the same level of scale.
 For 1 million matching documents ranking takes 80 ms and sorting 264 ms. Thats without attempting to make it go any faster, on my first cut of the code.